ECN260 Agricultural Policy I

 Teaching exam periods:

-This course starts in January.
-This course has teaching/evaluation in January.
+This course starts in the January block.
+This course has teaching/evaluation in the January block.

 Course frequency: Annually

-Knowledge about: (i) The evolution of the Norwegian Agricultural System; (ii) Policy goals and key features of the Norwegian agricultural policy; (iii) Economic rent; (iv) Equilibrium models, and supply and demand shifters; (v) Pricing of inputs; (vi) Location and mobility of agricultural resources and inputs; (vii) Agricultural policy and climate change.
+Knowledge about: (i) The evolution of the Norwegian Agricultural Policy System; (ii) Policy goals and key features of the Norwegian agricultural policy; (iii) Economic rent, Supply and demand shifters, Pricing of inputs; (iv) Location and mobility of agricultural resources and inputs; (v) Agricultural policy, climate change and food security.

 Skills: Describe and analyze consequences for Norwegain agriculture of possible changes in the industry's operating environment, including changes in national agricultural policies and/or international relations and markets.